mackjoshua/wordle-clone/README.md

 In the future I would like to add a keyboard that allows users to select letters to input to their word array, as well as indicate which letters have been used and what the outcome was.

-Currently I am trying to weed out one final bug, which has to do with improper letter quantity counting.
-I have a function that creates an object that contains each letter in the keyword as a key, and the amount of times it appears in the keyword as the value.
-If the user's word guesses the correct letter, every time it does this it should subtract one from the corresponding key-value in the aforementioned object.
-Currently it is doing this, but the incorrect amount of letters is still being highlighted.
-Once this bug is taken care of, the program will be fully completed.

-I welcome any suggestions on how to fix the problem!